-Jyotirao Phule A.K.A Mahatma Jyotirao Govindrao Phule was born at 11-04-1827 was an Indian Social Activist thinker, anti caste social reformer and a renowned writer of Maharashtra.
-His work extended to many fields including eradication of untouchability and cast system.
+Jyotirao Phule A.K.A Mahatma Jyotirao Govindrao Phule was born at 11-04-1827 was an Indian Social Activist thinker, anti-caste social reformer and a renowned writer of Maharashtra.
+His work extended to many fields including eradication of untouchability and caste system.
 11th April is remembered as Jytotirao Phule Jayanti in India.

 Mahatma Jyotirao Phule was also known for his best efforts in educating women and lower caste people.
-He and his wife Savitribai Phule were pioneers or we me call pillars of women education in India.
+He and his wife Savitribai Phule were pioneers or we may call pillars of the women education system in India.